 Some couplers could be useful but are nevertheless not available:

-An IP/PL coupler could be used to in order to connect PL installations together via an IP backbone.
+An IP/PL coupler could be used in order to connect PL installations together via an IP backbone.
 An IP/RF coupler could be used to in order to connect RF installations (RF domains) together via an IP backbone.
 An PL/RF coupler could be used to in order connect RF installations (RF domains) together via a PL backbone.
 After excluding these combinations the 4 combinations are left.

 These are the 4 available combinations: